Jesseekoh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-14-findthatword displays lines in a file the contain a certain pattern 15-countthatword displays the number of lines that contain a pattern 16-whatsnext displays the lines containing the pattern "root" and 3 lines after them in a file
+14-findthatword displays lines in a file the contain a certain pattern 15-countthatword displays the number of lines that contain a pattern 16-whatsnext displays the lines containing the pattern "root" and 3 lines after them in a file 17-hidethisword displays all lines that do not contain the pattern "bin" 18-letteronly displays all lines of a file that start with a certain letter 19-AZ replace all characters A and c with Z and e 20-hiago deletes all C's and c's from file
+21-reverse write a scrit but reverse its output 22-users_and_homes displays all users and their home directories